Some options for obtaining funding are given on this page. See Cambridge Funding Search for details of other awards that are available.

-Awards pay a stipend, a set amount to cover conference travel, research expenses and, where justified, the cost of overseas fieldwork travel, as well as all compulsory university and college fees at the UK home postgraduate student level.
+Awards pay a stipend, a set amount to cover conference travel, research expenses and, where justified, the cost of overseas fieldwork travel, as well as all compulsory University and College fees at the UK home graduate student level.
 Fees at the overseas rate will not be provided.
-Awards enable young scholars to undertake up to three years of full-time research on a history of medicine topic leading to a doctoral degree.
+Awards enable scholars to undertake up to three years of full-time research on a history, philosophy or ethics of medicine topic leading to a doctoral degree.
 Strong preference is given to applicants intending to make a long-term academic career in the subject.

-Applicants should hold a Master's in the history of medicine or a Master's with strong emphasis on the history of medicine.
+Applicants should hold a Master's in medical humanities or a Master's with strong emphasis on medical humanities.
 (If specialist language skills are essential to undertake the research, a Master's in the language required may be acceptable.)
-The proposed project must fall within the history of medicine, broadly understood.
+The proposed project must fall within the history, philosophy or ethics of medicine, broadly understood.
 If you are not sure whether or not your interest falls within the scheme, you are strongly advised to discuss it with a prospective supervisor.
 The application must be sponsored by a senior member of the Department, who would supervise the student if an award were made, and must be submitted through the Department.
 Prospective applicants should note that only a very small number of doctoral studentships is awarded each year and that competition for them is intense.

 The Department is responsible for nominating applicants.
 If you would like to be nominated, please contact the Department no later than 4 January 2017 and enter 'Wellcome Doctoral Studentship' in the funding application section of the Applicant Portal.

 British Society for the Philosophy of Science

 The British Society for the Philosophy of Science offers one PhD scholarship each year.

 The British Society for the History of Science offers up to four bursaries each year to support students taking a master's degree.